 Touro University Nevada

 Touro University Nevada is a Jewish-sponsored institution that offers graduate programs in a number of areas, including nursing, education, physician assistant studies and physical and occupational therapy.
 It's accredited by the Western Association of Schools and Colleges.
-The Touro University Nevada College of Osteopathic Medicine (TUNCOM) is the first osteopathic school in the state and enrolls around 135 DO students each year.
+The Touro University Nevada College of Osteopathic Medicine (TUNCOM) is the first osteopathic school in the state.

 Doctor of Osteopathic Medicine